 Join from Web (PC, Mac, Linux, iOS or Android): https://zoom.us/j/6161684876

 Join using iPhone one-tap: US: +16468769923,,6161684876# or +16699006833,,6161684876#

 Dial(for higher quality, dial a number based on your current location):

 US: +1 646 876 9923 or +1 669 900 6833 or +1 408 638 0968

 International numbers available: https://zoom.us/zoomconference?m=35i9-SAgAHEI6n_EEgqlbnAejCxhNLy2

 B. Course Materials

 - Required readings include several books, chapters of books and articles.
-If links to readings happen to be dead, check the FirstClass folder under Course Info for archived copies of the open access articles.
+If links to readings happen to be dead, check the Course Material Backups page for archived copies of the open access articles (hint:(chickenSoup).
 The reading assignments are much heavier than experienced normally in engineering or science courses so you should begin them immediately and pace yourself to ensure their completion.
-The required textbook should be available through online book suppliers and is typically available in a new, used or rental version.
-Most of the other readings are available openly on the web through open access licenses.
+The required textbooks are available through the sources listed under Lectures and Assignments.
+Most of the readings are available openly on the web through open access licenses.
 They are also often available by ordering them from online sources if you prefer published paper copies.
 (Some titles of older books used in past offerings of the course are at books.)